mitalix/pxe_boot_rpi/README.md

 Using a Dell wireless laptop to serve tftp and nfs
 #### Forwards ...

-Go to https://www.raspberrypi.com/software/operating-systems/ and dowload extract your image.
+Go to https://www.raspberrypi.com/software/operating-systems/ to dowload and extract your image.

 Run these commands ...